Soldier with a pike from the 16th century - antique print

 The central figure of the work, a soldier with a halberd, symbolizes not only authority and nobility but also the era in which innovative combat strategies and infantry organization, promoted by figures like Maurice of Nassau, changed the battlefield landscape in Europe.

-Preserved as an important element of knowledge about military history and the evolution of weaponry techniques in the 17th century, De Ghein’s works have become highly sought-after collectibles for historians, collectors, and art enthusiasts.
-The fact that they are available in large numbers and cover diverse topics allows for an in-depth exploration of various aspects of military life of that period, making each engraving a small historical treasure.
+Preserved as an important element of military history and the evolution of weaponry techniques in the 17th century, De Ghein’s works have become highly sought-after collectibles for historians, collectors, and art enthusiasts.
+The fact that they are available in large numbers and cover diverse themes allows for an exploration of various aspects of military life of that period, making each engraving a small historical treasure.

 Many styles characterize antique furniture, but a few are particularly prominent.
 Eclectic furniture belongs to the 19th century, during which the Biedermeier style was dominant.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian style.
 By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.